seanelliott86/personal-site/src/blog/2024-05-16-is-your-focus-appearance-accessible.md

 ## Wrapping up

 Focus Appearance is a really important guideline and I've heard through the years that AAA guidelines are too hard to achieve but this one is really easy if you keep it simple.
 Obviously, I've not gone into a ton of depth here on focus, there are amazing pieces of work out there like [Sara Soueidan's guide to designing accessible, WCAG-conformant focus indicators](https://www.sarasoueidan.com/blog/focus-indicators/) that do a far better job than I ever could, but hopefully this little piece starts a conversation or gets you thinking a little more about how to make your corner of the web a more accessible place by adding this guideline to your todo list.

-Have I missed something important in this article or said something that is wrong?
-Please message me and let me know.